Accessibility Statement

 Siberian cats on cat tree

 The Siberian is a great family cat to have around.
-They are watchers and surveyors of their space that get along swimmingly with other animals and children.
+They are watchers and surveyors of their space that get along swimmingly with other animals and children, but also willingly play the role of lap cat

 These cats have years of real-world experience embedded in them, making them highly intelligent and good at problem-solving.
 They like to chase and hunt, and can even learn to fetch.

 Siberian cats are deeply people-oriented and want to spend time following their family members around.
-They will talk at you, meet you at the door when you come home, and curl up on your lap when they need cuddles.
+They will chirp and trill at you when they want your attention, meet you at the door when you come home, and curl up on your lap when they need cuddles.

 The Siberian cat is known to have a fascination with water.
 They might swat at water coming from a faucet, jump into a shower that has water droplets still in the tub, or drop their toys in the sink while you are doing dishes.
 This will help you when it comes to bath time.
 Siberians are less likely to put up a fight while participating in the grooming process, making the whole situation a lot less stressful.